 An examination of leisure travel and tourism, tourist behavior, and the effect of tourism on communities.
-Prerequisite: one semester of freshman composition.
+Prerequisite: ENG 101 (or 105).
 General studies: L/SB.

 REC 401 Administration of Recreation and Tourism Services (3)

 Basic application of management principles to recreation and tourism services.
 Includes budgeting, personnel actions, legal issues, and public relations.
 Involves fieldwork.
 Prerequisite: REC 210.
 General studies: L.